 This post may contain affiliate links to things like tours, hotels, Amazon associates and products.
 These help me earn a small commission at no additional charge to you.

-How in God’s name did I make it this any Canggu restaurants in two weeks?
-Probably because I made it my mission to find allll the best food, a task I set myself most places!
+I can’t believe I managed to visit this many Canggu restaurants in two weeks!
+I made it my mission to find allll the best food, a task I set myself most places!

 I also blame the Canggu food scene which is just too tempting.
 In this guide, I’ll tell you where to eat in Canggu including vegan food, brunch, Balinese food, Western and more!